redlab/swagger-jaxb/README.md

 1.
 * build the plugin with maven
 * install it in your local repo
-* add the plugin to your classpath and use -swaggify on your jaxb command line or
+* add the plugin to your classpath and use -swaggify on your jaxb command line or configure it i your pom

 Use with maven plugin

 ```
     <plugin>
         <groupId>org.codehaus.mojo</groupId>